andryann007/news-mobile/README.md

-5. Filter Features -> This is Filter Features, you can filter the news by category, country, or both by using this features
+5. Filter Features -> This is Filter Features, you can filter the news by category or country by using this features
 ![Screenshot_2023-06-13-08-56-44-577_com example news](https://github.com/andryann007/news-mobile/assets/103846142/8e1787fa-11e6-4899-b0da-bee0ef292936)